What is the difference between all the maca's?

-Many factors can affect male health, including hormone levels, stress, and mood.
-It’s no secret that human stamina has declined.
+Maca may also support fertility health.
+Many factors can affect stamina, including hormone levels, stress and mood.
+It's no secret that human fertility has declined.
 This decline has been attributed to many factors including environmental pollutants and plastics that wreak havoc on the critical hormonal balance necessary for reproduction.
-For women research has shown that after 8 weeks of taking 1,500 mg of Red Maca Root a day reduced female health issues.
-Men enjoy an average 180% increase in their stamina.It appears, that Red Maca Root may support an anabolic gene pathway known as IGF, which is a critical determinant of both male and female health development, which is known to decline with age.
+A study conducted on women showed that after 8 weeks of taking 1,500 mg of Red Maca Root a day, it reduced miscarriage rates and increased fetal growth.
+Men enjoyed an average of 180% increase in their stamina and averaged a 200% increase in stamina fluid.
+All of these benefits occur, again, without any meddling of sex hormone levels.
+Instead, it appears that Red Maca Root may support an anabolic gene pathway known as IGF (insulin-like growth factor).

 A recent study using human cartilage found that Red Maca Root almost triples cartilage's anabolic activity.
 When combined with the action of another Peruvian herb, cat's claw, the anabolic stimulation in the cartilage almost quadruples.

-Organic Raw Maca Root contains, calcium, fatty acids and vitamins B1, B2, B12 and phosphorus.
-It also contains a variety of minerals and alkaloid.
-All these put together, give the body required share of nutrients.
-Raw Organic Red Maca Root can be used every day cooking, like a regular spice, to obtain maximum benefits.
+Organic Raw Maca Root contains calcium, fatty acids and vitamins B1, B2, B12 and phosphorus.
+It also contains a variety of minerals and alkaloids.
+All these put together give the body its required share of nutrients.
+Raw Organic Red Maca Root can be used in everyday cooking, smoothies and tonics, to obtain maximum wellness benefits.